 We will offer two formulations: PathoGelTrap Liquid (flocculant) and PathoGelTrap Filter (gel).
 These two strategies allow us broad flexibility: PathoGelTrap Liquid could be used only in closed farms while the PathoGelTrap Filter could be used also in open farms, in the form of mobile filters.

 We will test two aquatic environments (fresh water and salt water).
-The dynamics of self-assembling LLPS proteins have been mainly studied in physiological conditions; however, physico-chemical parameters (ionic strength, ionic composition, water flux, temperature, etc) present in aquatic environments are expected to greatly impact the assembly dynamics of the LLPS protein.
+The dynamics of assembling LLPS proteins have been mainly studied in physiological conditions; however, physico-chemical parameters (ionic strength, ionic composition, water flux, temperature, etc) present in aquatic environments are expected to greatly impact the assembly dynamics of the LLPS protein.
 By trying two aquatic environments, we will increase the rate of success and hopefully find formulations for both.

 SmartWater is a high-tech SME specialized in the development of AI-based managing system for fish farms.
 With their sensors and performance systems they will support the tests and the assessment of the environmental impact of PathoGelTrap over water quality, by providing with precision up to 85 parameters related to water quality.